Egypt Travel Cost Guide 2026: What Will You Actually Spend?

 Mid-range 4★ hotel$80–$150Higher comfort, breakfast often included, reliable Wi-Fi

-Luxury 5★ hotel$200–$500+Concierge, multiple restaurants, spa, exceptional service
+Luxury 5★ hotel$200–$500+Concierge, multiple restaurants, spa, and exceptional service

 Luxury Nile-side resort$250–$600+Pool, Nile views, private beach (Red Sea properties)

 All three offer good options in each price range.
-The Red Sea destinations of Hurghada and Sharm el-Sheikh can be slightly pricier, especially in the luxury category; however, all-inclusives usually give you the most for your money when the beach is a priority.
+The Red Sea destinations of Hurghada and Sharm el-Sheik can be slightly pricier, especially in the luxury category; however, all-inclusives usually give you the most for your money when the beach is a priority.

 Food and Drinks